tilde-nlp/tildemt-selector/README.md

 ### Using the configuration
-The state object received via the TildeMT web component's `save` event has this general structure
+The state object received via the Tilde MT web component's `save` event has this general structure
 ```JSON
 {